Political Primers

 The checks and balances for this includes Congressional oversight (like subpoena power) and the Supreme Court's judicial review.

 Executive privilege applies to a sitting President.
-It is no longer applicable once that particular President leaves office.
+Historically, this would no longer be applicable once a particular President leaves office - though the extent of this power has been tested and reshaped by recent Republican administrations.

 Explained by Cornell Law

-"The Former Guy" is a term coined by President Joe Biden during a 2021 town hall when he didn't want to refer to Trump by name.
+"The Former Guy" is a term coined by President Joe Biden during a 2021 town hall when he didn't want to refer to then-former President Trump by name.

 It took hold in Democrats' lexicon and on social media - shortening from The Former Guy to TFG at times.